ionide/Fornax/README.md

 ### Site Settings

-Site settings are information passed to every page during generation - every template has access to this data.
+Site settings are information passed to every page during generation - every layout has access to this data.

 The model representing site settings is defined in `siteModel.fsx` file in the root folder of the website, content of settings is defined in `_config.yml` file in the root folder of the website.